Jazz of Japan logo

 Koen-Dori Classics

-Ryoji Orihara (electric fretless bass) Group with Akemi Ohta (flute), Yuya Wakai (piano), and Manabu Hashimoto (drums) at Koen-Dori Classics in 2014
+Ryoji Orihara (electric fretless bass) Group with Akemi Ohta (flute), Yuya Wakai (piano), and Manabu Hashimoto (drums) at Koen Dori Classics in 2014

 Koen-Dori Classics has the air of being a subdued yet musically expansive performance art space with an adjustable layout.
 Distinct from many other Tokyo clubs, this nice spot features a wide variety of acts, and one can imagine coming here to enjoy anything from improvisational jazz to classical concerts and even plays or performance pieces.